Top 8 Financial Literacy Tips for Beginners to Build Wealth

 It helps you avoid common financial mistakes and gives you confidence in managing your money.
 Understanding these basics allows you to take control instead of feeling overwhelmed.

 Most people find the 50/30/20 rule effective.
 The rule recommends spending 50% on needs, 30% on wants, and 20% on savings or debt.
-This method keeps things balanced and flexible.
+This method maintains balance and flexibility.

 You should try to do both.
 Your first step should be creating a small emergency fund.
 Then focus on paying off high-interest debt using strategies like the debt snowball or avalanche method while continuing to save consistently.